Cinnamomum mercadoi: Description

 The leaves of the C. mercadoi are simple, opposite or subopposite, smooth, pale green, ovately-oblong or broadly lanceolate.
 The leaves are also sometimes subelliptic, usually 8 to 20 centimeters long and 4 to 6 centimeters wide, and are pointed at both ends, with petioles 5 to 15 millimeters long.
 The inflorescence is erect and grows from the uppermost leaf axils, about 10 centimeters long.
 The petals are smooth and rarely exerted.
 The calyx is canescent and turbinate.
 Finally, the bark is gray and does not have any fissures or cracks.
 It is covered irregularly with corky pustules and thus giving the bark a slightly rough appearance.

 Flowers and fruit

 The flowers of the C. mercadoi are greenish-yellow and include in terminal or subterminal panicles up to 15 centimeters long.
 The fruits are smooth, shiny, steel blue, elliptic-shaped, seated on a bowl-shaped perianth cup, and are usually 12 x 8 millimeters in dimension.
 The seeds are smooth and are narrow to elliptic-shaped.

 Use

 Food

 The sassafras aroma and taste that the leaves and bark of the C. mercadoi may be added to root beers to give them flavor.
-Kalingag.